 - The effect of the move on extended family relationship in New Jersey and in proposed new location - For example, if a child has many extended family members (such as aunts, uncles, cousins, and so forth) who live where the parent who proposes the relocation intends to move to, and if the child has not extended family relationships in New Jersey, this can work in the favor of the parent proposing the move.

 - The preference of the child or children if of appropriate capability and age to form an intelligent choice - For example, the preference of a 17 year old will be considered much more so than that of a 12 year old although Family Court judges in New Jersey must consider a child's preference in many, but not all, instances.

 - Whether the child or child is entering his or her senior year of high school at which point he or she should generally not be moved until graduation without his or her consent.

 - Whether the non-custodial parent (in New Jersey) has the ability to relocate.

 - Any other factor affecting the child's or children's interests.

 Are some proposed child relocations regarded as more acceptable than others?

 All states, New Jersey included, are cautious about allowing a child or children to leave the home state's jurisdiction for a period of time (often six months) that will allow the other state to resume jurisdiction.
-For example, New Jersey does not want to lose jurisdiction over a child's custody to Pennsylvania and vice versa.
+For example, New Jersey does not want to lose jurisdiction over a child's custody to Delaware and vice versa.
 The reason for this concern is that the state, New Jersey for example, regards itself as responsible for the child's interests.
 If a state loses jurisdiction, it loses its ability to protect a child's interests, and will not necessarily depend on the other state to do so.